Witten'Burbs Lottery Information

-What Is the Student Rental Properties Lottery?
+What Is the Witten'Burbs Lottery?

+This portion of the Housing Lottery is for current students who have junior standing and are entering their last two years of undergrad.
+These students have the opportunity to live in a more independent housing arrangement in one of our university owned apartments or houses.
 Although Juniors and Seniors are eligible to live in a student rental property, they can choose to live in a residence hall room instead if they wish.

 Can I Stay In My Current Residence Next Year?